-Dear Chairman Coons and Ranking Member Graham:
+Dear Chairman Graham and Ranking Member Schatz:

-We appreciate continued support in recent years for the Non-proliferation, Anti-terrorism, Demining, and Related Programs account, Conventional Weapons Destruction (NADR-CWD) subaccount.
+We appreciate the continued support in recent years for the Non-proliferation, Anti-terrorism, Demining, and Related Programs account, Conventional Weapons Destruction (NADR-CWD) subaccount.
 However, additional resources are needed, and we are concerned about allocations to country-specific landmine and cluster munition clearance programs.
-Decreased levels of support will delay progress of life-saving demining and ordnance clearance programs for which U.S. support remains critical.
+Decreased levels of support will delay progress of life-saving demining, ordnance clearance, and weapons security programs for which U.S. support remains critical.

-Amid the conflict in Ukraine, additional funding is urgently needed to provide emergency explosive clearance support in-country, given the extensive contamination.
-Reducing support for addressing U.S. legacy ordnance in Laos, Vietnam, and Cambodia as a region also would contradict the United States' responsibility to clear deployed ordnance, and curtailing U.S. assistance to other programs would leave impoverished communities vulnerable to the dire consequences of landmines.
+Amid the ongoing conflict in Ukraine, additional funding is urgently needed to provide emergency explosive clearance support in-country, given the extensive contamination.
+Reducing support for addressing U.S. legacy ordnance in Laos, Vietnam, and Cambodia as a region also would run counter to the United States' responsibility to clear deployed ordnance, and curtailing U.S. assistance to other programs would leave impoverished communities vulnerable to the dire consequences of landmines.
+Diminished assistance to the CWD account would also increase the risk of weapons diversions from government stockpiles to terrorist or criminal organizations that could be used to target the U.S. or allies, or to foment instability and violence abroad.

-For the FY25 appropriation, we respectfully request that you consider including the following language in the appropriations bill or report:
+For the FY26 appropriation, we respectfully request that you consider including the following language in the appropriations bill: